Kemonozume: Characters

 Though his reasons were understandable, Jin was extremely angry and felt cheated from the match he wanted for so long.
 He eventually married Akemi the daughter of a relative to their old master; and became a stepfather to Rie.
 However, he was very cold and uninterested in being a stepfather to Rie; much to his wife's dismay.
 Jin was still hellbent on becoming stronger than Jūzō and used an opportunity to use the Kemonozume when Ōba informs him of a village with Shokujinki.
 He drags Ōba to the village and demands he cut his arms, so he can use the Kemonozume.
 When Ōba refuses, Jin does it himself, this leaves Ōba mentally scarred watching him.

 Though Jin becomes consumed by the power, he unintentionally sets Ōba on his dark path, who sees that this is how the world's meant to be.
 This causes Ōba to believe that the best way to survive is to be stronger.
 Though it is believed Jūzō (who also used the Kemonozume) killed him, Bon reveals he's alive in episode 10.
 It is hinted that Ōba, most likely saved his former friend and kept him alive, to teach his son Bon, how to control his Kemonozume.

-Toshihiko meets him in episode 12, but Jin's a broken man from his past and possible living in hiding under Ōba's influence.
+Toshihiko meets him in episode 12, but Jin's a broken man from his past and possibly living in hiding under Ōba's influence.
 He becomes very angry when sees Yuka's photo (because of her strong resemblance to Harumi) and starts angrily talking about how swordsmanship is a lie.
-Bon is able to calm him when he gives Toshihiko a child's book, that Rie use to ask him to read.
+Bon is able to calm him when he gives Toshihiko a child's book that Rie uses to ask him to read.
 It is while he is calmed by the book, it is hinted he regrets how he treated his family and Rie.
 He would appear in the last episode, taking the mask both Kazuma and Jūzō wore, and stumbles upon Harumi's clones.

 He eventually finds the group when they battle against Ōba.
 He tells Toshihiko he wants to believe in his dreams and tells Ōba he was wrong about believing it was best to be stronger.
 When Ōba refuses to surrender, Jin confronts him about his feelings for Harmi.
 It is shown he released Harumi's poorly made clones who attack Ōba, giving Toshihiko an advantage in the battle.
 Jin's seen piloting an airplane with his prosthetic hands, leaving the city with Bon, Yuka, and Toshihiko.
 He and Bon both give their approval that Toshihiko should remain with her.
 He's seen in the epilogue, years later vacationing with Bon and the couple.
 He's seen taking photos, much happier now and happily takes a photo of Yuka, Toshihko, and their daughter.